• Skip to primary navigation

 This Halloween’s most terrifying stories have more to do with your money than goblins and zombies.

-In light of this spooky season, we’re sharing some of the scariest money scenarios that could happen to you.
+In light of this spooky season, we’re sharing some scary financial statistics and facts about money that could happen to you.
 But no need to run screaming, we give you a few recommendations to help you if you’re ever caught in any of these situations.

 1. The Government Can Garnish Your Social Security Checks For Unpaid Student Loans